haberdashPI/Weber.jl/docs/src/trial_guide.md

 # Defining Moments

 Trials are composed of moments.
-There are several types of moments: timed moments, compound moments, watcher moments, and conditional moments.
+There are several types of moments: timed moments, compound moments, watcher moments, and conditional moments, each of which have somewhat different effects during a trial.

 ## Timed Moments